nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![ModContext](images/ModContext.png)
 ![LectureContext](images/LectureContext.png)
-When in a module or lecture context, the `/mod` argument will be injected if only the `/mod` argument is omitted in the original command (refer to [Navigation](#navigation-injection) for more information).
+When in a module or lecture context, the `/mod` argument will be injected if only the `/mod` argument is omitted in the original command (refer to [Navigation Injection](#navigation-injection) for more information).

 ### Edit